mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_on_prem_archive_1_1_release_notes.md

 **ISSUE:**

-There is an issue that prevents the Connect for Anthos agent from being updated to the new version during an upgrade.
+There is an issue that prevents the Connect agent from being updated to the new version during an upgrade.
 To work around this issue, run the following command after you upgrade a cluster: